Ph.D. Brown University (2012)

 B.A.
 Bates College

-Chris received his PhD from Brown University in 2012 where he was awarded the Presidential Excellence in Teaching Award, a distinction given to one graduate student at the university each academic year.
-He joined the English Department at Ithaca College in 2011, and teaches introductions to postcolonial and contemporary literatures, as well as upper division courses on the South African novel, and on the emergent genre of the global novel.
-He is the co-director, with the novelist Eleanor Henderson, of Ithaca's New Voices Festival, a three-day celebration of talented, early career writers.
-Now in its eighth year, New Voices brings eight writers of poetry, fiction, drama, and essay to campus each Spring for a series of readings and workshops.
-He is the founder of The Global Modernism Symposium, which he co-organized with Ithaca's Professor Jennifer Spitzer.
+I received my PhD from Brown University in 2012 where I was awarded the Presidential Excellence in Teaching Award, a distinction given to one graduate student at the university each academic year.
+I joined the English Department at Ithaca College in 2011, and I teach introductions to postcolonial and contemporary literatures, as well as upper division courses on the South African novel, literature and surveillance, and on the emergent genre of the global novel.
+Since 2013, I have been the co-director, with the novelist Eleanor Henderson, of Ithaca's New Voices Festival, a three-day celebration of talented, early career writers.
+Now in its ninth year, New Voices brings eight writers of poetry, fiction, drama, and essay to campus each Spring for a series of readings and workshops.

-In 2018, Chris received the Faculty Excellence Award at Ithaca College for distinction in Teaching, Scholarship, and Service.
+In 2018, I received the Faculty Excellence Award at Ithaca College for distinction in Teaching, Scholarship, and Service.

-"Exercises in Style: Zadie Smith and the Novel After Form."The Companion to Contemporary British and Irish Literature.
+Holmes, Chris (2019) "Exercises in Style: Zadie Smith and the Novel After Form."The Companion to Contemporary British and Irish Literature.
 Edit.
 Richard Bradford, Stephen Butler, Madelena Gonzalez, James Ward.
 London: Wiley-Blackwell Press.
-(2019)

 “The Limits of World Literature.”
 Literature Compass.
 Baltimore: Johns Hopkins University Press.
 13, 9 (2016): 572–584.